Manning Provincial Park in British Columbia: Facts and Photos

 E.C.
 Manning Provincial Park

 Manning Park is a large and popular provincial park in British Columbia, Canada.
 It offers a wide range of summer and winter activities.
-The park has an area of over 70,800 hectares and contains diverse landscapes, including mountains, sub-alpine meadows, forest trails, rivers, and lakes.
+The park has an area of over 70,800 hectares (or 174,951 acres) and contains diverse landscapes, including mountains, sub-alpine meadows, forest trails, rivers, and lakes.
 In summer, Manning Park is a great place for hiking, mountain biking, canoeing, and other activities.
 Winter activities include cross-country and alpine skiing, snowboarding, and snowshoeing.

 The park’s full name is E.C.
 Manning Provincial Park.
 It was established in 1941 and was named after Ernest C. Manning, the Chief Forester of British Columbia from 1936 to 1941.
 Mr. Manning died in an airplane crash in 1941.
 He believed in preserving land for the enjoyment of future generations.

 Manning Park is located in the Cascade Mountains in the south-central part of the province.
-The journey from Vancouver to the park takes around three hours.
+The drive from Vancouver to the park takes around three hours.
 The road is kept in good condition, but snow tires are required in winter.

 Manning Park's two entrances are marked by portals showing attractive animal carvings.
 The west portal has a wood carving of a marmot while the east portal shows a bear.
 Both animals can be found in the park.
 It's easy to access trails beside the highway that passes through the park.
 Some people's first stop in the park is Lightning Lake, however.